-Dust – as in millions of small particles, constantly moving and re-arranging into new and surprising constellations.
+Stoft is a Swedish word for millions of small particles, constantly moving and re-arranging into new and surprising constellations.

-Stoft is a Swedish design studio based in Malmö founded by Industrial designer (MFA) Jenny Ekdahl (b.1987), Ola Nystedt (b.1985) and Joel Herslow (b.1983).
-Drawn together by a common fascination for how things move, sound and feel, their work builds on their different but complementary approaches towards design focusing on emotional, visual and physical interaction with objects.
+Stoft studio is a Swedish design studio based in Malmö founded by Industrial designer (MFA) Jenny Ekdahl (b.1987), Ola Nystedt (b.1985) and Joel Herslow (b.1983) in 2013.